gamkedo-la/puck2000/readme.md

 # Design Notes

 Game Engine: Godot 3.5.2 Stable (LTS)

 Target Platform: HTML5 WebGL build only

-Renderer: GLES2 - 3D unshaded (no lightning) low poly smooth shaded Project Lead: Liyi Zhang (@liyiz)
+Renderer: GLES2 - 3D unshaded (no lightning) low poly smooth shaded

+Project Lead: Liyi Zhang (@liyiz)

 # Organisation

 Please note that `_assets_src` is for source assets only (the "raw" files that generate the game-ready assets for the engine).
 There is a `.gdignore` inside the directory so Godot knows to ignore it and not generate meta data for those files.
-Please refer to the file structure to know where to palce your game-ready assets (or if not available, please ask the project lead)
+Please refer to the file structure to know where to place your game-ready assets (or if not available, please ask the project lead)

 # Scale Reference